grommunio/gromox/doc/outlook_rule_spec.rst

 representation in the rule stream is in little-endian format.
 That is, the notation ``uint16_t x = 0x8001;`` concurs with a byte sequence of ``01 80``.

-Unless otherwise noted, there is no NUL termination for strings.
+In the OL 1998/2000 formats, strings are 8-bit, so TCHAR s[len] means exactly *len* octets.
+In the OL 2002+ formats, strings are UTF-16, so TCHAR s[len] means *len times 2* octets.
+Unless otherwise noted, there is no NUL terminator included in any string.

 Length fields